-- **Accept all new conversations:** When no operator is available, contacts can send you conversations with or without contact details, thus choose to stay anonymous.
+- **Normal:** When no operator is available, contacts can send you conversations with or without contact details, thus choose to stay anonymous.
 However, if they do leave without entering their contact information, your response will only reach them if they return to the Website Messenger.

-- **Only accept new conversations with contact details:** When no operator is available, contacts have to leave their contact details in order to start a conversation.
+- **Registration:** When no operator is available, contacts have to leave their contact details in order to start a conversation.
 This allows you to prevent spam and focus on serious enquiries by contacts who you can definitely reply to.

 Behavior Inactivity prevention

 More than in any other customer channel, people expect an immediate reply in chat.
 Our inactivity prevention feature acts as a safety net and allows you to define automatic actions that are triggered when your operators don’t answer quickly enough.

 Note that any reassignment is done based on your routing settings.